besch/youtube-dubbing-server/ARCHITECTURE.md

     - Finds targets in `transcribing_full` state.
     - **For English targets:** Atomically updates status to `generating_audio` **via RPC**.
 Triggers `internalSpawnTtsJobs` (via API).
     - **For Non-English targets:** Atomically updates status to `translating_full` **via RPC**.
 Triggers `internalTranslateFullContent` (via API) **once** per target language.
-13. **Mobile App (Realtime):** Receives `processing_status` updates (`translating_full`, `generating_audio`...).
+13. **Chrome Extension (Realtime):** Receives `processing_status` updates (`translating_full`, `generating_audio`...).
 Listens for updates to the single `transcription_segments` row.
-When `processing_status` for the target lang/voice becomes `completed`, it can fetch all completed audio chunks. **Client is now responsible for requesting audio chunks beyond the initial pre-generated ones using `generateAudioChunk`.**
+When `processing_status` for the target lang/voice becomes `completed`, it can fetch all completed audio chunks.
+The Extension is responsible for requesting audio chunks beyond the initial pre-generated ones using `generateAudioChunk` action.
 14. **Server (`internalTranslateFullContent`):** Translates text, updates the `translations` field in the single `transcription_segments` row.
 15. **Supabase Trigger (`trigger_on_transcription_translation_update`) -> Supabase Function (`on-translation-complete`):** Triggered by the `translations` field update.
 16. **`on-translation-complete` Function:**
     - Finds targets in `translating_full` state matching the updated language.
     - Atomically updates status to `generating_audio` **via RPC**.
     - Triggers `internalSpawnTtsJobs` (via API) to **batch-trigger** `internalGenerateAudioChunk` for translated sub-segments **where `end_time <= 60`**.
 If triggering fails for any chunk in a batch, the `internalSpawnTtsJobs` action will attempt to update the status for that lang/voice to `failed` **via RPC**.
-17. **Server (`internalGenerateAudioChunk` / Client Action `generateAudioChunk`):** Receives request for a sub-segment (either from `internalSpawnTtsJobs` or client).
+17. **Server (`internalGenerateAudioChunk` / Client Action `generateAudioChunk`):** Receives request for a sub-segment (either from `internalSpawnTtsJobs` or Chrome Extension).
 Extracts text (original or translated), calls TTS (OpenAI/Google), uploads chunk, inserts record into `translated_audio_chunks`.
 18. **Supabase Trigger (`trigger_on_audio_chunk_insert`) -> Supabase Function (`on-audio-chunk-complete`):** Updates `processing_status` progress/completion **via RPC** based on initial chunk count vs. total expected initial chunk count.
-19. **Mobile App (Realtime):** Receives `processing_status` updates (progress, eventual completion, or `failed`).
+19. **Chrome Extension (Realtime):** Receives `processing_status` updates (progress, eventual completion, or `failed`).
 Fetches initially generated chunks.
-Plays available audio chunks via `useAudioPlayback`. **When approaching the end of available audio, triggers `generateAudioChunk` action for the next required segment(s).**
+Plays available audio chunks.
+When approaching the end of available audio, triggers `generateAudioChunk` action for the next required segment(s).
-20. **Mobile App (Seek):**
+20. **Chrome Extension (Seek):**
     - User seeks.
-    - `handleSeek` pauses player, sets `isSeeking`.
+    - `content.ts` (via `DubbingManager`) pauses audio.
+    - `DubbingManager` checks if transcription/translation data (from `SubtitleManager`) and audio chunk (`AudioFileManager`) are available for the seek target.
-    - `checkSeekCompletion` polls until the single `transcription_segments` row's data (`content` or `translations`) is available **AND** the necessary `generatedChunks` contain the audio data for the `seekTargetTime`. **If audio chunk is missing, `handleSeek` (or a related mechanism) needs to trigger `generateAudioChunk` action for the required segment.**
+    - If audio chunk is missing, `AudioFileManager` (via `background.ts`) triggers the `generateAudioChunk` server action for the required segment.
-    - Once data exists, `isSeeking` becomes false, player resumes.
+    - Once data exists, audio resumes.

-## 6. TODOs / Pending Items
+## 5. TODOs / Pending Items

-- **Review Client-Side Audio Chunk Triggering:** The client needs a robust way to trigger `generateAudioChunk` on demand (for seek/playback continuation).
-Needs a dedicated client-callable action.
+- **Review Extension-Side Audio Chunk Triggering:** The Chrome Extension needs a robust way to trigger `generateAudioChunk` on demand (for seek/playback continuation).
 - **Review/Refine Error Handling:** Ensure errors in internal actions consistently lead to a `failed` status update via RPC.
 Review Supabase Function error paths.
 The retry mechanism relies on this for client-initiated retries.
-- **Client-Side Retry UI:** The mobile app and Chrome extension need UI elements (e.g., a "Retry" button) when a processing target enters a `failed` state, allowing the user to trigger `initiateVideoProcessingJob` again for the failed targets.
+- **Extension-Side Retry UI:** The Chrome extension needs UI elements (e.g., a "Retry" button) when a processing target enters a `failed` state, allowing the user to trigger `initiateVideoProcessingJob` again for the failed targets.
-- **Regenerate Supabase Types:** Update `database.types.ts` in `server` and `mobile` to reflect latest schema (including the new SQL function).
+- **Regenerate Supabase Types:** Update `database.types.ts` in `server` and `extension` to reflect latest schema (including the new SQL function).
 - **Testing:** Thoroughly test the end-to-end backend processing flow with concurrent requests and various language/voice combinations, including the new retry logic for failed jobs.
 - Review/configure Supabase Storage policies.
 - Review/improve logging across all services.
-- **Client-Side Logic:** Implement client-side logic in the mobile app to:
-  - Request audio chunks on-demand using the `generateAudioChunk` action when playback nears the end of available chunks.
-  - Request audio chunks on-demand during seek operations if the target time's chunk hasn't been generated yet.
 - **Note:** Atomic updates for `processing_status` have been implemented using an SQL RPC function (`update_processing_status`) to mitigate race conditions.

-## 7. Client-Side (Chrome Extension)
+## 6. Client-Side (Chrome Extension)

-### 7.1.
+### 6.1.
 Overview

 The Chrome Extension allows users to apply dubbing directly while watching videos on youtube.com or other supported movie/show platforms.
 It interacts with the existing backend server (`server/`) for initiating processing jobs (for movies/shows that require backend processing) and fetching generated audio data or subtitles.
-For YouTube videos, it can fetch subtitles directly without backend processing status tracking.
+For YouTube videos, it primarily fetches subtitles directly via the `youtube-download` service and then uses on-demand TTS via the main server (without creating a persistent backend video processing job for that specific YouTube video unless explicitly chosen for a more complex workflow).

-### 7.2.
+### 6.2.
 Extension User Flow

 1.  **Video Detection & UI (`MovieSearchPage.tsx`, `MovieSearch.tsx`):**